No. 2 Baylor beats Alcorn State 105-76 to stay undefeated

+WACO, Texas (AP) — Baylor coach Scott Drew knows given a choice, his players would rather being playing games.
+They won two in 23 hours.

+“Coming back from break, you’re either practicing or playing,” Drew said.
+“I know guys would rather play a game than be in practice for two or three hours.”

-WACO, Texas (AP) — Macio Teague had 18 points to lead six players scoring in double figures for No. 2 Baylor, which beat Alcorn State 105-76 on Wednesday for its second lopsided victory in a 23-hour span.
+MaCio Teague had 18 points to lead six players scoring in double figures the Bears in a 105-76 victory Wednesday over Alcorn State, just a day after a 37-point win over Central Arkansas.

-Jared Butler added 17 points on 6-of-8 shooting and Matthew Mayer had 14 points for the Bears.
+Preseason AP All-America guard Jared Butler added 17 points on 6-of-8 shooting and Matthew Mayer had 14 points for the Bears.
 Davion Mitchell, Jordan Turner and Zach Loveday each scored 10.

 Baylor (8-0), the only Big 12 team without a loss, returned from its Christmas break with back-to-back midweek afternoon games.
-They were the last games for the preseason conference favorites before resuming Big 12 play this weekend.
+They were the last games for the preseason conference favorites before resuming Big 12 play this weekend, with the Alcorn game a late add after some earlier changes to the schedule.

+“You schedule two (games) in hopes that you definitely get one in.
+And we were able to be blessed to play two games, and it allowed us to try some things we use in conference, and be able to do that against people besides ourselves,” Drew said.
+“We were able to give some guys some playing experience, and all of that stuff bodes well and helps you down the line because you never know when your number’s going to be called.”

 Tyree Corbett had 24 points to lead Alcorn State (0-5), while Byron Joshua had 12 and Oddyst Walker 11.